 where; and are the axial and torsional stresses at the smallest cross-section of the fastener respectively, and is the axial yield stress of the fastener.

-In Equation [12.3.2] the cross-section at which the stresses are computed usually corresponds to the thread minor diameter, d3, unless reduced diameter shank fasteners are used, in which case d0 should be used.
+In Equation [12.3.2] the cross-section at which the stresses are computed usually corresponds to the thread minor diameter, d3, unless reduced diameter shank fasteners are used, in which case d0 is used.

 Rearranging Equation [12.3.2] yields,